gfroyland/SEBA/README.md

 <b>Sparse EigenBasis Approximation -- Code for finding a sparse basis for the span of an input collection of vectors.</b>

 <i>SEBA is useful in all settings where individual features need to be separated or disentangled from a generic basis of data vectors.</i>
 For example, as a post-processing step for spectral clustering, replacing e.g. k-means or other methods that enforce a partitioning of the data.
 SEBA is specifically designed to <b>not enforce a partition of the data</b>, although it should find a partition if this is appropriate.
-Likelihood of membership in a cluster/feature is obtained/retained, in contrast to k-means.
+Likelihood of membership in a cluster/feature is obtained, in contrast to k-means.

 Let V be an array whose columns are individual data vectors (for example, eigenvectors arising from a spectral clustering).
 The single matlab function `SEBA.m` or julia function `SEBA.jl` is called as `S=SEBA(V)`.